arcana-lab/noelleGym/README.md

 #### SPEC CPU2017

-Because SPEC CPU2017 cannot be shared, this artifact enable/disable this suite by having or not the environment variable `NOELLE_SPEC`.
+Because SPEC CPU2017 cannot be shared, this artifact enables/disables this suite by having, or not having, the environment variable `NOELLE_SPEC`.
 This environment variable is not set by default and therefore SPEC benchmarks will not run by default.
 To include the SPEC CPU2017 benchmarks, you need to:
 - copy the SPEC CPU2017 archived and compressed using gzip into the file `CGO_2022_artifact_evaluation/benchmarkSuites/SPEC2017.tar.gz`